Menu

 Where do I go to get HIV tested for my insurance policy?

 This will depend on the insurance company; usually, the test will be performed at a private clinic or at your local GP surgery.
-The insurance company will give you notice of the test date and time well in advance.
+The insurance company will inform you of the test date and time well in advance.

 Who pays for an HIV test for life insurance?